-Child Disability Benefit
+- Child Disability Benefit

 All of the above benefits are not taxable.
 I won’t begin to explain which ones you may qualify for, however applying for these benefits is the easy part.

-  If you are already receiving the CCTB or UCCB or the CCB, then you just need to submit the T2201 Disability Tax Certificate.
+If you are already receiving the Canada Child Benefit (CCB), then you just need to submit the T2201 Disability Tax Certificate.
 The government will calculate what benefits you are entitled to.

 How much is it worth?